CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

     In the event of an error, there will be an error message displayed at the end of the output with a line confirming the Error Count.

-1. TODO INCLUDE THIS?
-Once the installation has completed, if SQL Server Reporting Services has been installed using SSL, then open the Web.config file and amend it as follows:
-    1. Open the Web.config file in notepad located in `C:\inetpub\wwwroot\Cortex\Gateway`
-    1. Locate the section `<binding name="ReportingService2010Soap">`
-    1. Change the `<security mode="TransportCredentialOnly">` to `<security mode="Transport">`
-    1. Save and close the file.
 1. Start the Cortex application pool:
     1. Open Internet Information Service (IIS) Manager.
     1. In the left pane, expand the server node.